OctopusDeploy/blog/blog/2017-11/mixing-keys-in-tomcat.md

 [High-Tech Bridge](https://www.htbridge.com/ssl/) has an online service for verifying the security configuration of a web server.

-In this screenshot we can see that the Tomcat server has exposed both he RSA and the ECDSA certificates.
+In this screenshot we can see that the Tomcat server has exposed both the RSA and the ECDSA certificates.

 ![Cert Info](cert-info.png "width=500")